epoplavskis/photon-pump/README.rst

 Sometimes we want to watch a stream continuously and be notified when a new event occurs.
 Eventstore supports volatile and persistent subscriptions for this use case.

 A persistent subscription stores its state on the server.
 When your application restarts, you can connect to the subscription again and continue where you left off.
 Multiple clients can connect to the same persistent subscription to support competing consumer scenarios.
-To support these features, persistent subscriptions have to run against the master node of an Eventstore cluster.
+To support these features, persistent subscriptions have to run against the leader node of an Eventstore cluster.

 Firstly, we need to `create the subscription <photonpump.connection.Client.create_subscription>`.